xaviiic/twilioGo/README.md

 ## Usage

-#### Access Token
+### Access Token
-> [Access Tokens are short-lived tokens that you can use to authenticate Twilio Client SDKs like Video and IP Messaging.
-You create them on your server to verify a client's identity and grant access to client API features.][1]
+> [Access Tokens][1] are short-lived tokens that you can use to authenticate Twilio Client SDKs like Video and IP Messaging.
+You create them on your server to verify a client's identity and grant access to client API features.

 To create an access token, pass the Twilio API account information first.
 ```go